btccom/btcpool-ABANDONED/INSTALL.md

 **create kafka topics**

-Login to one of kafka machines, than create topics for `btcpool`:
+Login to one of kafka machines, then create topics for `btcpool`:

 ```
 cd /work/kafka